 Burlingame has many neighborhoods, with well-manicured streets and homes owned by residents with big pride of ownership.
 You’d be hard-pressed to find even a fixer-upper in Burlingame for less than $1 million.

 Burlingame Park, also known as Old Burlingame, is probably the most expensive and desirable neighborhoods in Burlingame.
 It borders sought after Hillsborough and has some of the largest lots in the city.
 Burlingame Park is also home to many of the largest homes in all of Burlingame.
 Its desirability also is factored by its proximity to Burlingame Avenue, which is home to high-end retail stores and restaurants.
 Burlingame Park is a smaller neighborhood and therefore inventory is usually quite scare for active buyers.
-The majority of homes in this neighborhood sell for $2 million plus.
+The majority of homes in this neighborhood sell for $2 million and above.
 The elementary school for Burlingame Park is Washington Elementary School.